 Guided reading is a daily occurrence throughout the school.
 During these sessions, children have the opportunity to explore progressively challenging books from the Big Cat reading scheme, as well as engage with high quality texts from different genres.
 Children work in small groups with the teacher and are taught key reading strategies to support the development of their comprehension and apply them through a range of activities, such as drama and extended writing opportunities.

 At St Joseph’s, we understand that being an effective writer requires many skills, such as; a sound knowledge of spelling rules and patterns, an understanding of proper grammatical conventions and sentence structures, a wide vocabulary to express ideas, and fluent, legible handwriting to write them down.

-We ensure that all of our children are explicitly taught these skills through a mixture of discrete lessons and thoughtful discussion and analysis of quality writing.
+We ensure that all of our children are explicitly taught these skills through a mixture of discrete lessons, thoughtful discussion and analysis of quality writing.

 Grammar and spelling lessons are often linked to class texts to provide children with a context for their learning and they are taught through a mixture of games, quizzes and short written experiences.

-In handwriting lessons pupils are taught to form and join their letters correctly – using the Nelson Handwriting Programme – to develop a legible, cursive style which allows them to communicate their ideas clearly and effectively.
+In handwriting lessons, pupils are taught to form and join their letters correctly – using the Nelson Handwriting Programme – to develop a legible, cursive style which allows them to communicate their ideas clearly and effectively.